-My Family in the Second World War
+Our Family in World War 2

-My Family in The Great War
+Our Family in The Great War

 The following are accounts from both sides of my family during the Great War.
 Combined, they fought at nearly every battle on the Western Front.
 I sadly do not have anything that belonged to them but, through this website I intend to create memorials to these men and those with whom they served.

 This information has been pulled directly from the Regimental War Diaries and Personnel Files available at Library and Archives Canada, free of charge.